Project Phase

 Project Overview

-Hollinshead is a 16.1-acre community park in northeast Bend.
-Donated by Dean and Lily Hollinshead, it has deep roots in the area.
+Hollinshead is a treasured 16.1-acre community park in northeast Bend.
+Obtained from Dean and Lily Hollinshead, it has deep roots in the area.
 Originally a busy ranch, today it offers visitors a journey back in time.

 Spread across the park are unique features – an off-leash dog area, community and demonstration gardens, a walking trail, and picnic areas.
 The park is also home to historical buildings including the Hollinshead Barn, tack shed and the museum house.